 From time to time over the years, the starter has had considerable authority with respect to the order of play.
 So if one wished to tee off at 9 a.m., it was well to be in the starter’s good graces.
 According to a favorite club story, a visitor arriving for a week’s holiday slipped the starter a bank-note to assure a favorable tee time throughout his stay.
 For several days he got just what he wanted.
 Then, abruptly, he found himself with an 11 o’clock starting time.
 When he asked the starter for an explanation, what he got was a laconic, “Yer money’s run oot!”

-The course was laid out by Old Tom Morris in 1895 (the same year he laid out the first nine at Crail), with revisions by James Braid in the 1920s.
-Braid, who would win the Open Championship five times, was born and raised in Elie and learned to play the game here.
+The course was laid out by Old Tom Morris in 1895 (the same year he laid out the first nine at Crail).
+James Braid, who would win the Open Championship five times, was born and raised in Elie and learned to play the game here.

 The course measures 6,273 yards against a par of 70.
 There are no par 5s and only two par 3s.
 On the face of it, Elie ought to be a bore.
 It emphatically is not.
 Its two-shotters range from 252 to 466 yards, running to every point of the compass.
 The wind is frustratingly fickle, and blind shots pop up with bewildering frequency.
 What’s more, the greens are full of fun, the bunkers are full of woe, and the topography overall is remarkably varied.